 Spartanburg, South Carolina

 Established in 1854, Wofford College is a respected liberal arts college located in Spartanburg, South Carolina.
-Students who choose to attend Wofford often cite the college’s small class sizes and 10:1 student to faculty ratio as reasons for their decision.
+Students who choose to attend Wofford often cite the college’s small class sizes and 11:1 student-to-faculty ratio as reasons for their decision.
 Wofford offers 64 different undergraduate majors, minors, and academic programs.
-It also has a handful of on-campus clubs that would appeal to the politically active student.
-Wofford College would be an especially excellent choice for the young Republican who is also spiritually minded.
+It also has a handful of on-campus clubs that would appeal to politically active students.
+Wofford College would be an especially excellent choice for the young Republican who is also spiritually-minded.
 According to Wofford’s website, the college’s student body represents 27 different religious faiths and viewpoints.

 The college is also home to the impressive Halligan Center for Religious and Spiritual Life, which organizes on-campus observances and the ever-expanding interfaith program.